-- To authorize representatives of various governmental agencies, including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, TEA, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers or other child welfare representatives, in certain cases. - To individuals or entities granted access in response to a subpoena or court order. - To another school, school district/system, or institution of postsecondary education to which a student seeks or intends to enroll or in which he or she is already enrolled. - In connection with financial aid for which a student has applied or which the student has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school, in order to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses information it has designated as directory information [see Objecting to the Release of Directory Information on page 4 for opportunities to prohibit this disclosure].
+- To authorized representatives of various governmental agencies, including juvenile service providers, the U.S. Comptroller General's office, the U.S. Attorney General's office, the U.S. Secretary of Education, the Texas Education Agency, the U.S. Secretary of Agriculture's office, and Child Protective Services (CPS) caseworkers or, in certain cases, other child welfare representatives. - To individuals or entities granted access in response to a subpoena or court order. - To another school, district/system, or postsecondary educational institution to which a student seeks or intends to enroll or in which the student already is enrolled. - In connection with financial aid for which a student has applied or has received. - To accrediting organizations to carry out accrediting functions. - To organizations conducting studies for, or on behalf of, the school to develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To appropriate officials in connection with a health or safety emergency. - When the district discloses directory information-designated details.
+[To prohibit this disclosure, see Objecting to the Release of Directory Information on page5.]